Published: Apr 23, 2013

 Whoa.
 Let’s unpack that.

-What Hoffer is saying: Yes, you pro-life zealot dreaming of bombing Planned Parenthood… yes, you militia member who’s certain that the government wants to confiscate your assault weapons before moving on to the rest of your arsenal...yes, you, Tamerlan and Dzokhar Tsarnaev --- for Eric Hoffer, you are all the spiritual brothers of the Nazi, of bin Laden, of Stalin, of the KKK.
+What Hoffer is saying: The zealot dreaming of bombing Planned Parenthood…the militia member who’s certain that the government wants to confiscate your assault weapons before moving on to the rest of your arsenal…yes, all militant extremists are the spiritual brothers of the Nazi, of bin Laden, of Stalin, of the KKK.

 Why does Hoffer make such a blanket condemnation?